 The Storrows had moved from 265 Clarendon by the 1917-1918 season, and by the next season were living at 192 Beacon.

 By the 1917-1918 winter season, 265 Clarendon was the home of William Watson Caswell and his wife, Pauline (Starr) Caswell.
-They previously had lived at 42 West Cedar.
+They had lived at The Puritan at 390 Commonwealth during the previous season.
 William Caswell had been a manufacturer of ramie thread (used extensively in gas lighting mantles) and later served as treasurer of Arthur D. Little, Inc.

 They continued to live at 265 Clarendon during the 1918-1919 winter season, but had moved to 192 Beacon by 1920.